-The estimator $\vtn$ admitting an asymptotic linear representation as assumed in \ref{ass:e1}\fref{cond:mle_lin} is a classic condition for convergence theorems of parametric test statistics.
-Usually, it is fulfilled for least squares estimators or maximum likelihood estimates.
+The estimator $\vtn$ admitting an asymptotic linear representation as assumed in \ref{ass:e1} is a classic condition for convergence theorems of parametric test statistics.
+Usually, it is fulfilled for least squares or maximum likelihood estimators (MLEs).
 For the MLE, a corresponding result was established in \citet[Corollary 5.56]{dikta2021bootstrap}.
-Technically, their setting was a little different in that they were considering parametric GLMs in particular but the results can be easily extended to general conditional distribution families.
+Technically, their setting was a little different in that they were considering parametric GLMs in particular, but the results can be easily extended to general conditional distribution families.

 The following theorem establishes a convergence result for the conditional empirical process with estimated parameters $\tnproc$.
-Specifically, we consider weak convergence in the space of uniformly bounded functions on the extended real line $\lspace$ as defined in \citet[chap.\ 7]{kosorok2008introduction}.
+Specifically, we consider weak convergence in the space of uniformly bounded functions on the extended real line $\lspace$ as defined in \citet[Chap.\ 7]{kosorok2008introduction}.
 The asymptotic distribution of the test statistic $\norm{\tnproc}$ can be derived subsequently using the Continuous Mapping Theorem.